Dynamic agent collaboration for open systems using concurrent intepretation of role-based coordination protocols(1)

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Jamison, Wilfred C., "Dynamic agent collaboration for open systems using concurrent intepretation of role-based coordination protocols(1)" (1998).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 176.
+176.